 Marathon Petroleum (MPC) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the refiner had gained 8.83% over the past month.
-This has outpaced the Oils-Energy sector's loss of 4.88% and the S&P 500's loss of 8.99% in that time.
+Heading into today, shares of the refiner had gained 21.79% over the past month, outpacing the Oils-Energy sector's gain of 8.42% and the S&P 500's loss of 0.84% in that time.

 Marathon Petroleum will be looking to display strength as it nears its next earnings release, which is expected to be November 1, 2022.
-On that day, Marathon Petroleum is projected to report earnings of $6.96 per share, which would represent year-over-year growth of 853.42%.
-Our most recent consensus estimate is calling for quarterly revenue of $37.15 billion, up 13.92% from the year-ago period.
+The company is expected to report EPS of $6.80, up 831.51% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $35.67 billion, up 9.37% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for Marathon Petroleum.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Marathon Petroleum.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 6.25% higher.
-Marathon Petroleum is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 7.6% higher.
+Marathon Petroleum is currently a Zacks Rank #2 (Buy).

-Looking at its valuation, Marathon Petroleum is holding a Forward P/E ratio of 4.63.
-For comparison, its industry has an average Forward P/E of 5.72, which means Marathon Petroleum is trading at a discount to the group.
+Valuation is also important, so investors should note that Marathon Petroleum has a Forward P/E ratio of 4.76 right now.
+This represents a discount compared to its industry's average Forward P/E of 5.77.

-Also, we should mention that MPC has a PEG ratio of 0.2.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Oil and Gas - Refining and Marketing was holding an average PEG ratio of 0.47 at yesterday's closing price.
+Investors should also note that MPC has a PEG ratio of 0.21 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Oil and Gas - Refining and Marketing was holding an average PEG ratio of 0.46 at yesterday's closing price.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.